SebSK3/sbd2/README.md

 don't really want to think much about it, gonna just copy sbd1 project and call it a day

+Every page in main_tape has it's own overflow page.

+Every record in this page can point to key that should be after it.

+When we insert, we search for the predecessor of searched key.
+If we don't cant insert it directly after predecessor, then we insert it in **overflow chain**.
+When we find it impossible to insert in overflow chain, we reorganise the file.

+**Overflow chain** has records and pointers to next overflow pointer.
+The overflow pointer in overflow page can be only within the same overflow page.
+We treat is somewhat like linked list.

 My way to handle overflow area:

 Three files: